amccarty/dot/README.md

 Assuming the above requirements are met, there are no additional dependencies necessary for Anaconda Repo.

 ### Air Gap Media
-This document assumes that the Air Gap media is located at /installer on the server where the installation is taking place.
+This document assumes that the Air Gap media is located at /installer on the server where the software is being installed.

 Air Gap media contents:

 ```